sundai-scoops/hackathon-simulation/README.md

 Only `name`, `role`, and `idea` are required; additional fields are optional.

 ### How the simulation flows
-- **Conversation rounds** *(default 6)* — every round, the simulator pairs or triads people based on idea affinity and complementary skills, then captures a Gemini-scribed recap.
+- **Conversation rounds** *(default 6)* — every round, the simulator pairs or triads people based on idea affinity and complementary skills, then captures a Gemini-scribed recap that includes candid praise, critiques, and a bit of friendly spice.
 - **Emergent clusters** — when conversations go well, participants align on a new consensus idea and become a cluster; others continue exploring solo.
 - **Hard interaction budget** — the Gemini call cap (default 10) is treated as the global interaction budget.
 When it runs out, the simulation stops immediately and returns the partial state.
 - **Determinism** — set `--seed` (CLI) or the “Base seed” slider (Streamlit) to replay the same conversational arc with the same roster.
-- **Table-friendly input** — In Streamlit you can paste a tabular roster (e.g., copy/paste from Google Sheets with columns `Name`, `Role`, `Idea`) and import it directly into the form.
+- **Table-friendly input** — In Streamlit you can paste a tabular roster (e.g., copy/paste from Google Sheets with columns `Idea`, `Name`, `Comments`) and import it directly into the form.

 ### Project layout
 - `hackathon_simulation/` — modular core (models, profiles, engine, exports, helpers).